Sanctuary-OS-Source-Code/SanctuaryOS/README.md

 4. **Check your Status:** If your Command Center tile is Amber or Red, run a Radar Sweep and follow the Citizen Action Recommended Alert.
 5. **Watch the Launch Button:** Green is all clear.
 If it’s Red, that means a Patch Update is currently rolling out.
 6. **Account Not Required:** The offline version of Sanctuary OS does not require an account.
-   - The Nexus, Comm-Link, Blueprint Uplinks, Deep Yeet, Ghosted States, DEFCON Alerts, and Malware Intercepts will be unavailable while offline/logged out.
+   - The Nexus, Comm-Link, Blueprint Uplinks, Delete Cascades, Ghosted States, DEFCON Alerts, and Malware Intercepts will be unavailable while offline/logged out.

 ---